Read time: 6 mins

 • Diarrhoea

 Remember that your furry friend’s age is a factor, too.
-What they need will change as they grow up.
+The amount of exercise that they need will change as they grow.

 If long walks aren’t your dog’s thing, there are other ways to test their stamina.
 They might have a medical condition, such as arthritis, that prevents them from doing exercise or you may simply want to mix things up a bit.